 - Send unsolicited email messages, including the sending of Spam, "junk mail" or other advertising material to individuals who did not specifically request such material.

 - Transmit any form of harassment via electronic communications, whether through language, frequency, or size of messages.
 Violations of electronic communications use include, but are not limited to, accessing, downloading, uploading, saving, receiving, or sending material that includes sexually explicit content or other material using vulgar, sexist, racist, threatening, violent, or defamatory language.
-See the TCCD Board Policy Manual.
+See the TCC Board Policy Manual.

 - Create or forward "chain letters", "Ponzi" or other "pyramid" schemes of any type.

 - Use unsolicited email originating from within TCC's networks or other Internet/Intranet/Extranet service providers on behalf of, or to advertise, any service hosted by TCC or connected via TCC's network.

 - Post the same or similar non-business-related messages to large numbers of email addresses or newsgroups (email and newsgroup Spam).

 5.1 Responsibilities of Users